neurosity/neurosity-sdk-js/website/versioned_docs/version-3.8.0/api/brainwaves.md

 ### Raw

-Raw data is what comes directly from the analog to digitial converter.
+Raw data is what comes directly from the analog to digital converter.
 Note that you will see environmental noise in the signal which should be filtered out.
 As well as DC drift in the signal that will need to be filtered out for most cases.
 Raw data is eight channels sampled at 250 Hz, aka samples per second.

+### Frequency

+### PSD